rdelfino/grails-debian-packager-plugin/README.md

 			<dt>src</dt>
 			<dd>Path to the item to be included in the package.
-			If the type is directory or archive, all the item's contents are copyed to the package.
+			If the type is directory or archive, all the item's contents are copied to the package.
 			</dd>

 			<dt>target</dt>
-			<dd>Destination directory to the item in the package.</dd>
+			<dd>Destination directory to the item in the package.
+Defaults to ${debian.install.home}</dd>

 			<dt>name</dt>
 			<dd>Valid only for items with type == 'file'.
-			Useful for renaming itens in the generated package.
+			Useful for renaming items in the generated package.
 			Defaults to the current file name.
 			</dd>
 		</dl>